microsoft/online-experimentation-metric-collections/README.md

 * Provision an online experimentation workspace.
 * Integrate Azure AppConfig and instrument key events for metrics using AppConfig's track event.
 * Use the [azure/online-experimentation-deploy-metrics](https://github.com/Azure/online-experimentation-deploy-metrics) GitHub Action in your CI/CD workflows.
-* [For GenAI metrics] utilize a supported OpenTelemetry GenAI instrumentation provider.
-Enrich with custom attribute `TargetingId` (required).
-AppConfig's TargetingId must be attached to GenAI traces in order to consume them for Online Experimentation.
+* [For GenAI metrics] utilize a OpenTelemetry GenAI instrumentation library which follows the [OpenTelemetry semantic convents](https://opentelemetry.io/docs/specs/semconv/gen-ai/).
+Enrich with custom attribute `TargetingId` (required): AppConfig's TargetingId must be attached to GenAI traces in order to consume them for Online Experimentation.

->[!Tip]
-> If you do not have an existing GenAI instrumentation provider: [Traceloop with OpenLLMetry](https://www.traceloop.com/openllmetry) is recommended as a provider which is vetted for ease of use, alignment with online experimentation requirements and for consistency of following OpenTelemetry semantic conventions.

 ## Demo